MauroDruwel/HC-SR05-Ultrasonic-distance-sensor/README.md

 # WPSE477 Force sensing resistor sensor module

-This example shows how to measure the output of the FSR (Force Sensing Resistor) module with an Arduino® compatible board.
+This example shows how to measure the output of HC-SR05 ultrasonic distance sensor with an Arduino® compatible board.
-The example program reads the analog signal output from the S-pin on the module and prints the result in the serial monitor.
+The example program prints the distance between the sensor and an object.

 ## Library dependencies
 * None